 Who May Get A Library Card?

+Residents of non-member cities may receive a card valid for one year upon payment of $100*.
 Additional cards can be issued to visitors of Pinellas County for a limited time period, card expirations may vary by library locations.

 What Are The Basic Rules?